papampi/braiins-os/doc/firmware.md

 ### fpga

-An FPGA bitstream partition which contains the programming information for an FPGA.
+This partition contains the programming information (bitstream) for an FPGA.
 There are actually two partitions.
-Only one partition is active.
-This partition always contains functional version of bitstream and is used during auto recovery process.
+Only one partition is active at a time.
+This partition always contains the latest released version of bitstream and is used during auto recovery process.

 ### uboot_env

-A partition with the U-Boot redundant environment.
-This configuration use two environments.
-When the second environment is corrupted then the U-Boot tries to recover data from the first one.
-A Linux U-Boot firmware tools (*fw_printenv*, *fw_setenv*) have to be configured in *fw_env.config* as follows:
+This partition contains U-Boot redundant environment.
+This configuration uses two environments.
+When the second environment gets corrupted, U-Boot tries to recover data from the first one.
+Linux U-Boot firmware tools (*fw_printenv*, *fw_setenv*) have to be configured in *fw_env.config* as follows:

 ```